ArnyminerZ/MarkdownText/README.md

   * Tables (not supported)
   * Automatic links

+# Click listener

+By default, `MarkdownText` handles all links embed in the markdown text given, and will launch them using the default browser.
+However, you can pass the optional parameter `onClick`, and an additional click listener will be added.
+By default, even if you add this callback, the automatic link launcher is respected, however, if you set `onClickOverrides` to `true`, only your handler will be called (_Note that you must pass something to `onClick` for this parameter to be considered._).

 # Used by

 Feel free to open a new PR to add your application or implementation here: